felixSchl/bake-rigify/README.md

 ## How it works

+In essence, the operator

-* Duplicate selected armature
+* Duplicates the selected armature
-* Create bone for each deformation bone (called `DEF-` bones) in armature (called `EXP-` bones)
+* Creates a bone for each deformation bone (called `DEF-` bones) in armature (called `EXP-` bones)
-* Parent each bone to the `root` bone (that bone must exist in the original armature)
+* Parents each bone to the `root` bone (that bone must exist in the original armature)
-* Parent constraint the new bones to their deformation bone counterparts
+* Parent constraints the new bones to their deformation bone counterparts
-* Bake the selected set of actions (all | selected | active)
+* Bakes the selected set of actions (all | selected | active)
-* Discard all but duplicated bones
+* Discards all but duplicated bones
-* Rename remaining `EXP-` bones back to what they were called, so assigned weights will work etc.
+* Renames remaining `EXP-` bones back to what they were called, so assigned weights will work etc.

 ## Using a non-rigify rig